 1. Protect America – Best Overall

-When it comes to home security, you want a company they can trust that offers good value and reliable performance.
+When it comes to protecting your family, you want a company they can trust that offers good value and reliable performance.
 Protect America has been a top choice for years due to their affordable pricing, customizable equipment packages, and their excellent performance.
-Packages start as low as $19.99 and can be customized to suit your needs whether you are renting a one-bedroom apartment, equipping a large family home, or protecting a vacation home.
+Packages start as low as $19.99 and can be customized to suit your needs whether you are renting a one-bedroom apartment, equipping a large family house, or protecting a vacation property.

 Pricing and Packages